 Based on the communication and interaction that farm dogs have with the livestock; there are two broad categories farm dogs are divided into:

 - Herding dogs helping with the movement of livestock, and

 - Livestock guard dogs raised to protect domestic animals from local predators.

-These two different types of farm dogs have been developed through years of particular rearing, which altered instinctive canine behaviour.
+These two different types of farm dogs have been developed through years of particular rearing, which altered instinctive canine behavior.
 These two attributes that is the social and predatory conduct have been diverted into a working connection amongst dogs and livestock.
 But, this requires special care and training of herding and guarding dogs.

 Training and preparing an adolescent herding dog to care for the flock can be a thrilling experience.
 In the beginning, you won’t believe that such a bumbling, comic little pup will transform into a faithful sidekick and help with livestock gathering and rounding.

-The chief duty of herding dogs is to help move large number of farm animals effectively and capably at the owner’s commands.
+The chief duty of herding dogs is to help move a large number of farm animals effectively and capable at the owner’s commands.
 There are many breeds of dogs that are better with sheep, some are better with cattle, and some work with many species of herd animals.
 Some gathering dog breeds include the Australian Shepherd, the Collie and, the King of all Sheepdogs, the Border Collie.
 The Welsh Corgi, the Australian Heeler or the Queensland Blue Heeler, Bouviers of Flanders are other popular breeds of cattle dogs.